malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 So the first step is that the brain generates a representation of some topic.
 Let's call it _x_.
 The topic _x_ does not itself need to have anything to do with subjective experience, and in order to understand the logic here is best not to think of such an example.
 I find a good grounding example to be the representational state obtained when I look at an apple on the table and merely notice some particular attribute of the texture of the skin of the apple, with no other specific thought beyond that.
 So _x_ is, for example, "apple with odd shaped mark, on table".
 While that could be represented in the form of worded thoughts in the mind, it does not have to be; and I find it best to avoid the temptation to assume an explicit visual or language representation.
 For those familiar with AI, a good concrete example is obtained from contemporary use of deep networks for image classification.
 It has been found that a sample taken of the data passing through a layer at about 1/3 towards the output-most layer yields a representation of high-level features [citation] that can be transferred to other tasks, such as image generation.
 Importantly, there is no simple mapping of the location of a feature within that data structure to any location (or locations) in the original image [citation].
 This is the kind of encoding that I imagine for the representation of _x_, one that I suspect is comparable to the kind of representation employed within the brain.

-Skipping a few steps and jumping towards the end, when subjective experience of a topic, it is because the brain has constructed a subjective experience state about that topic.
+Skipping a few steps and jumping towards the end, when subjective experience of a topic occurs, it is because the brain has constructed a subjective experience state about that topic.
 The subjective experience state is a (non-language, non-visual) representation of this:
 * "[I] [OBSERVING] [_x_]".

 The "I" here captures a few things, constructed from the schema and meaning attachment processes described above: